santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 **Prompt (ChatGPT 4.5 + Deep Research):**

-Hi, can we please conduct deep research into coffee products in the context of the JTBD framework?
+Hi, can we please conduct deep research into coffee in the context of the JTBD framework?

-• Structure clearly using JTBD Story Canvas (Situation, Motivation, Outcome)
+- Understanding how customer needs and desires drive product adoption through:
-• Functional Goals: What exact task is the product designed to address?
+	- Functional Goals: What exact task is the product designed to address?
-• Emotional Goals: What feelings or experiences does the product create?
+	- Emotional Goals: What feelings or experiences does the product create?
-• Social Goals: How does the product affect others' perceptions of users?
+	- Social Goals: How does the product affect others' perceptions of users?
-• Identify key product features explicitly targeting these goals
-• Briefly examine market positioning and similar competing products
-• Discuss product limitations or criticisms regarding job fulfilment
+- Written in the form:
-• Situation clearly stated ("When ....")
+	- Situation clearly stated ("When ....")
-• Motivation clearly defined ("I want to ....")
+	- Motivation clearly defined ("I want to ....")
-• Expected Outcome clearly articulated ("So I can ....")
+	- Expected Outcome clearly articulated ("So I can ....")

 **Answer:** [[Research Task 2]]